WICG/attribution-reporting-api/event_attribution_reporting_clicks.md

 Each source is only allowed to schedule a maximum of three reports (see [Triggering attribution multiple times for the same source](#triggering-attribution-multiple-times-for-the-same-source)).
 Once reports are scheduled, the browser will delete all sources that have scheduled three reports.

+If a source already has three scheduled reports when a new report is being scheduled, the browser will compare the priority of the new report with the priorities of the scheduled reports for that source.
+If the new report has the lowest priority, it will be ignored.
+Otherwise, the browser will delete the scheduled report with the lowest priority and schedule the new report.

 ### Multiple sources for the same trigger (Multi-touch)